Publications

 }

-- Cylinders: several terms drop out because the relevant surfaces are flat and directions don't twist.
+- Cylinders: several terms vanish because parts of the geometry are flat or do not twist.

 Takeaway